 .

-Yet the value of in the shallowest grid point can be simply too large due to a large difference in bottom levels over one mesh width,
+in the shallowest grid point can be simply too large due to a large difference in bottom levels over one mesh width,

 so that wave energy will change direction over more than some directional bins